ccollicutt/ccollicutt.github.io/_posts/2018-01-14-gcloud-dns-setup.md

 www.serverascode.com.
 CNAME  3600   serverascode.com.
 ```

-If that looks good then go to your registar and change the nameservers to Google's.
+If that looks good then go to your registar and change the nameservers to Google's, which is what I did.

+If you are reading this post then it must have worked!